 On receipt of the Review Report, the PVC(SL) will seek the relevant Executive Dean's advice on acceptance, rejection or modification of the recommendations.
 Following this consultation, the PVC(SL) will present the Report to Academic Board.

 Academic Board is responsible for endorsing the final recommendations (to the extent that they fall within its Terms of Reference), and recommending their approval to the Vice-Chancellor and President.
 Approved recommendations are available from the Review Reports, Recommendations & Implementation Plans page.

 The Faculty, in consultation with staff from Learning and Quality Support, will develop an Implementation Plan addressing the approved recommendations of the Review Report.
-A finalised Implementation Plan is to be provided to the PVC(SL) within three months of Academic Board's consideration of the Review Report.
+A finalised Implementation Plan is to be provided to the PVC(SL) within 6 weeks of the Vice-Chancellor and President's acceptance of the Review Report.

 The Faculty is required to submit updates on the progress of the actions described in the Implementation Plan to Learning and Quality Support.
 These updates are required after another 4 months and then a further 8 months following the initial implementation plan.